Ideas for boozy iced coffee concoctions, whether the weather is hot, cold, or somewhere in between!

 This time of year it seems like the weather is going through a pretty intense identity crisis.

-Here in Portland, the husband and I ate our lunch alfresco on Saturday, then spent Sunday night shivering under the covers after our preemptive thermostat adjustments.
+We ate our lunch alfresco on Saturday, then spent Sunday night shivering under the covers after our preemptive thermostat adjustments.

 No matter what the weather is throwing at me, I simply HAVE to start my day with coffee.